NewsIn Your CommunityNorfolk

 NORFOLK, Va. — A press conference was held regarding the shooting of Norfolk realtor Judy Boone on Friday.

-“That may have caused the bullet to go one way or another,” Decker said.
+“That may have caused the bullet to go one way or the other — but, yeah, we could be having a very different conversation right now.,” Decker said.

 The nature and motive of the shooting remains unknown, according to Decker.